top of page

 And the best part: RED Track feedback doesn't replace formal evaluations when you need them.
 If anything, it makes them easier!
 Our users have clean, structured baseline data already in place, and a proven feedback infrastructure to build upon.

-Here is how it works on any given training engagement:
+Here is how the process works on any given training engagement:

-An objective summary report goes both parties simultaneously.
-We compile a structured summary report and send it to your organisation and the training provider at the same time.
-When everyone is working from the same trusted information, it's much easier to have productive conversations about what worked and what to adjust for the future.
+1. An objective summary report goes both parties simultaneously.
+We compile a structured summary report and send it to both the training provider and client at the same time.
+Then, with everyone working from the same trusted information, it is much easier to have productive conversations about what worked and what to adjust.

 Once you take a consistent approach to feedback, you can analyse results across lots of comparable situations to understand what works for your organisation.
 You can compare by topics, formats, delivery styles, and timing to see what resonates with your different audiences.
 This helps you make better investment decisions going forward.